DanilaMihailov/vim-tips-wiki/README.md

 2. Install with `:PlugInstall`.

+Or use your favorite plugin manager

 ## TODO
-* fix summary navigation
+- [ ] fix summary navigation
-* use categories
+- [ ] use categories
-* add index of all tips
+- [ ] add index of all tips
-* add :RandomWikiTip command
+- [ ] add :RandomWikiTip command